rwilliamson077/iOS-SEA-1/README.md

 4. **Submitting Apps** - Put an app in the App Store.

 ## Materials
-<a href="https://github.com/ga-students/iOS-SEA-1/blob/master/Syllabus.pdf">Course Syllabus</a>
+<a href="https://github.com/ga-students/iOS-SEA-1/blob/master/Syllabus.pdf">Course Syllabus</a><br/>
 <a href="http://mobbook.generalassemb.ly/">Online Textbook</a>

 ## Office Hours
-Office hours will be held at the Uptown Espresso at 4th and Wall on Sundays from 3pm to 4pm.
-Feel free to swing by to ask question
+Office hours will be held at the Uptown Espresso at 4th and Wall on Sundays from 3pm to 4pm. <br/>
+Feel free to swing by to ask questions and/or work on homework!

 ## Schedule